sparkflows/sparkflows-docs/docs/rest-api-curl/workflow.rst

 Update specified Workflow.

-An example request for creating workflow:
+An example request for updating workflow:

 ::